alexonaci/Paranoid/README.md

 ### Hackathon

-This is a product of the #HomeHackers Hackathon 26.03.2016 held by Academy+Plus, a collaboration between Created by Chirila Cezar, Bira Gabriel (MVP), Daniel Lupaescu, Chindris Mihai and Onaci Alexandru.
+This is a product of the #HomeHackers Hackathon 26.03.2016 held by Academy+Plus, a collaboration between Bira Gabriel (MVP), Chindris Mihai, Chirila Cezar, Daniel Lupaescu and Onaci Alexandru.